 September 8, 2021

-What exactly is polyester fiber made out of and how is it evolving?
+What is polyester fiber made out of and how is it evolving?

 Polyester fiber has come a long way since the uncomfortable suits of the 1960s.
 Thanks to technology, the fabric quality and feel has improved.
 Today, polyester is the most popular fiber in the world.
 It accounts for roughly half of the overall fiber market and around 80 percent of synthetics, according to Textile Exchange.
 But many wonder: What exactly is polyester?
 What is it made out of?
 And how is it different from other textiles?